Feedback on Your Instruction (FYI)

-Feedback on Your Instruction (FYI) is a web-based system for generating a survey to collect student feedback about teaching effectiveness and the quality of specific aspects of a course.
+What is FYI?Feedback on Your Instruction (FYI) is a web-based system for generating a survey to collect student feedback about teaching effectiveness and the quality of specific aspects of a course.
 The FYI surveys are intended as a convenience to you and they are for your use only.
 They may be modified in multiple ways to best meet the goals you have for collecting feedback on your teaching, in general, or your specific courses.

 How to construct a Course Feedback Survey Using FYIWhen you want to use a survey to gather student feedback, the FYI menu provides topics, on the left side of your screen, with corresponding questions, which appear when you select a specific topic, to ask your students.

 Choosing ItemsSelect a specific question by clicking within the box around the question’s text.
 Once you have selected your question, the box will be highlighted in blue and the question will be added to the preview of your course survey – appearing on the right of your screen.
 You can unselect a question by clicking the highlighted box to remove the question from your survey.
 Once you have selected your questions you can click and drag questions to reorder them in the preview area.
 If you would like to see the complete layout with the response area included, you can click the box next to "Show response areas”, and the strongly disagree to strongly agree (SD, D, N, A, SA) scale and blank lines for open ended questions will appear.

 Number of QuestionsFewer than 20 questions is desirable.
 The extensive number of options in the FYI system is meant to take into account the wide variety of possible course characteristics and teaching goals.
 Choices should be limited to those you most want to know about and should be based on your course context.
 You should not include too many items on a student feedback survey if you want students to complete the survey thoughtfully.

+Types of QuestionsThere are three types of question formats.
 The first format – scaled item – asks students to rate their agreement with a given statement using the ratings of SD, D, N, A, SA, respectfully standing for strongly disagree, disagree, neutral, agree, and strongly agree.
 These have been adapted from the former Student Evaluation of Teaching (SET) instrument that was used at Ohio State for more than twenty years.

 Exam questions were clear.